znoxx/sleepy_nas/README.md

 Unfortunately, original post linked to H-a-D article in N/A. For some reasons I saved initial scripts for system sleep on "no traffic".
 They worked for me for years "somehow". but I decided to rework them to something more predictable and maintainable.

-You can find original shell scripts in folder "original_shell"
+You can find original shell scripts in folder "original_shell".